web-tiki/picture-builder/README.md

 </picture>
 ```

-## Requirements
+## Requirements and warning
 - Jommla! >= 3.2
-- Imagick must be installed on your server (A fallback to the GD library hasn't been implemented yet)
+- Imagick must be installed on your server (A fallback to the GD library hasn't been implemented yet (see "help need" section)
+- This isn't a plug and play plugin yet.
+You need to know about template overrides to use it and call the apropriate function to build the responsive picture element.
+- The plugin generates thumbnails but it can't delete them

-## Help needed to:
+## Issues end help needed to:
 - Make a fallback to the GD library
+- Redesign the plugin to let the user specify the number of thumbnails and breakpoints
+- Find a solution to update the thumbnails if original image changes but keeps the same size (width and height)
+- Delete the thumbnails when the original image changes or is deleted
+- Why does the parameters need to be nested in a second level of array when the event is called?
+- Joomla 4 will imprement the [event packahge](https://github.com/joomla-framework/event/tree/2.0-dev).
+Event call should be changed then.
 -------------

 Created by [web-tiki](https://web-tiki.com)